 General anesthesia is necessary, generally in the operating room and hospital environment.
 The drugs are administered through a venous line that a patient will have in one of his arms, connected to a serum.

 Also, dentists administer anesthesia through a mask placed on the patient's face.
 The surgeon instructs the patient to breathe normally so the anesthetic can enter the body through the respiratory tract.

 Throughout the surgery, the surgeon monitors the patient's vital signs, pulse, blood pressure, oxygenation, and level of anesthesia.
 Unlike other major surgeries, intubation is usually through the nose.

 In general, using dental anesthetics keeps the patient calm and at ease with no discomfort, thus allowing the oral surgeons to perform a painless surgery.
 However, the surgeon should recommend dental instructions to the patient needed to ease the pain caused by swellings after the surgery.

-About Us • Greater Charlotte Oral and Facial Surgery Greater Charlotte Oral and Facial Surgery believe in giving patients the attention and care they deserve to heal safely and comfortably.
-Give us a call today!
-Greater Charlotte Oral and Facial Surgery, 10935 Winds Crossing Dr. Suite 400, Charlotte, NC 28273 ~ (980) 332-7990 ~ greatercharlotteoralsurgery.com ~ 12/1/2022 ~ Associated Words: oral surgeon Charlotte NC ~
+About Us • Greater Charlotte Oral and Facial Surgery Our team of experienced oral surgeons at Greater Charlotte Oral & Facial Surgery will help you achieve the perfect smile.
+Schedule your consultation today!
+Greater Charlotte Oral and Facial Surgery, 10935 Winds Crossing Dr. Suite 400, Charlotte, NC 28273; (980) 332-7990; greatercharlotteoralsurgery.com; 3/31/2023; Associated Words: oral surgeon Charlotte NC;